-- Back up your computer, your photographs, your documents, etc. Think about using a laptop… I finally traded in my desk computer for a laptop and it was MUCH easier to evacuate this time.
+Back up your computer, your photographs, your documents, etc. Think about using a laptop… I finally traded in my desk computer for a laptop and it was MUCH easier to evacuate with.

 Stuff to do when it looks like a storm track is headed straight at you, even if it’s a week or two away:

 - Anything above that you didn’t get to yet.

 - Start eating up stuff in the fridge and freezer.

 - Fill a mug, glass or cup and put it in the freezer.
 Eventually you’re going to stick a coin on there.